Eleanor MacKinnon: Life

+In 1925, MacKinnon was the substiute delegate for the sixth general assembly of the League of Nations.

 She gave her support to self trained nurse Elizabeth Kenny who was caring for polio patients in Queensland using physiotherapy.
 In March 1934 the Queensland Government provided funds for a trial of Kenny's controversial methods at her Townsville Clinic.

 Death and legacy

 MacKinnon died in Royal North Shore Hospital in 1936.
 She was survived by her two sons.

 The Eleanor MacKinnon Memorial Home in Cronulla, New South Wales was established in 1951 and named in her honour.
 It closed in 1997.

 Private life

 She married on 16 September 1896 a physician named Dr Roger Robert Steel MacKinnon.
 She would sometimes use the name "Mrs R R S MacKinnon".
 They had two children who were born at their home called Warialda.